 How to Configure Display Scaling in Windows 10

-Using multiple screens is also a great way to organize your work or various activities, but it can be annoying to have to drag windows between monitors when the resolution is different.
-Windows 10 scaling works great for this situation too, allowing you to better match the text, images, and icons to the default display.
+Using multiple screens is a great way to organize your work or various activities, but it can be annoying to have to drag windows between monitors when the resolution is different.
+Windows 10 scaling is beneficial in this situation, allowing you to better match the text, images, and icons to the default display.

-Regardless, Windows 10 comes with a pre-display scaling feature that you can manually adjust.
-Unfortunately, the scaling options are limited to 100%, 125%, and 150%.
+Windows 10 comes with a pre-display scaling feature that you can manually adjust, assuming Windows didn’t automatically adjust to your liking.
+Unfortunately, the scaling options are limited to 100%, 125%, and 150% of the original size.
 A custom scale option is also available, but Windows applies that setting to all connected displays.

 How to Use Windows 10 Scaling on One Screen